monoquant/docs/docs/data_nodes/AI_Models.md

 - Resample data shuffles data before splitting
 - Chunk selection selects data in chunks

+### Fitness Regime
+Method used to classify the fitness of the features before being ingested by the model.
+The options are: PCA or AGGLOMERATION, with further fitness evaluations run with each method.

 ### Class balancing
 This allows you to select which class balancing methods you would like to use.
 The ones available are: